Neskol/MaiLib/README.md

 ## Additional notice for Simai compatability

-- As always, I think Simai is a language more focusing on charting rather than interpreting.
-I still have no idea why there isn't a UI-based charting tool, instead we have to learn this unsecure and unintuitive language, especially after Festival added new features.
+- As always, I think Simai is a language more focused on charting rather than interpreting.
+I still have no idea why there isn't a UI-based charting tool.
+Instead we have to learn this unsecure and unintuitive language, especially after Festival added new features.
 This makes interpreting Simai a huge PAIN since the way it converts between ticks and times is vague and honestly unreasonable.
 - For example, it defines a Slide note as having a wait time of 1 beat or one 1/4 note (or a crotchet for those in the music community) after its start tap.
-If your Slide note starts longer or shorter than 1 quaver of current BPM, you will have to: a) change the BPM for that specific Slide or b) define the time by [wait time##last time] - and calculating that is extremely time consuming.
+If your Slide note starts longer or shorter than 1 quaver of the current BPM, you will have to: a) change the BPM for that specific Slide or b) define the time by [wait time##last time] (and calculating that is extremely time consuming).
 - I hope someone develops a language better than Simai to use as a intermediate language between coding and charting.
   Thank you.